okeeffe/r/README.md

 ###Architectural decisions

-I decided to have as much logic as possible, but also considering readability, in parent (**Mines**) component.
-That means that props are passed to children components (data-flow parent > children), so the Redux **dispatch** is in only in parent (in Minesweeper Game).
-Which makes easier to trace actions and the whole application has higher performance.
-But in some cases it's better to have more Redux **connects** for readability and maintainability.
+I decided to have as much logic as possible - also taking into account readability - in the parent (**Mines**) component.
+That means that props are passed to children components (data-flow parent > children), so that the Redux **dispatch** is only in the parent (in Minesweeper Game).
+This makes it easier to trace actions and the whole application has higher performance in general.
+Note that in some cases it is better to have more Redux **connects** for readability and maintainability.

-Basic Front-end validation using React's PropTypes.
-As you can see in files are included basic validations of components.
-If validation fails then, you can see warning in console.
+Basic Front-end validation is handled using React's PropTypes.
+As you can see, included in the files are basic validations of components.
+If validation fails then you can see warnings in the console.

 ###File structure
-Files are structured like parent children components for better orientation.
+Files are structured in the following manner: parent > children components for better orientation.

 Example - in /src/components are four main components (Navigation, Content, Chat, Footer).
-If some of these components has children components then we create a folder with the same name as component.
-For example **Content** component has children component **Mines**.
-Now you can probably imagine the structure.
-Just in case there is a "schema"
+If any of these components have child components then we create a folder with the same name as the component.

+For example **Content** component has the child component **Mines**.
+Here is a "schema":

 /Content.js
-/Content/Mines.js *"Mines.js have children so let's add new folder with same name"* /Content/Mines/...
+/Content/Mines.js *"Mines.js has so let's add a new folder with the same name"* /Content/Mines/...

-If some component is reused in more components then the component is located in the closest directory possible to be accessable.
-An example is Notification.js
+If a component is reused in multiple places then the component is located in the closest logical directory.
+An example is Notification.js.

-Directory tree to get to Notification.js
+Directory tree to get to Notification.js:

 /Content/Mines/Notification.js

-If you enter the file you can see that there is comment at the top of the file.
+If you open the file you can see that there is a comment at the top of the file:

 >// used in Game/Tile.js

 >// used in Sidebar/Deposit.js

-As we can see the component is two times reused and in is the closest accessable directory for both reusabilities.
+As we can see, the component is reused twice and is in the closest accessible directory for both reuse locations.

-This approach makes sense, is easy to follow and from first sight you can recognize if component has children or not.
-It's also easy to scale appliction with following steps mentioned above.
+This approach makes sense, is easy to follow and in one glance it is possible to see whether or not a component has children.
+It's also easy to scale the application by following the steps mentioned above.